-We understand the investment that you are making in your education and Trinity is committed to making degree completion as affordable as possible for all IDP students.
+We understand the investment that you are making in your education and Trinity is committed to making degree completion as affordable as possible for all transfer and IDP students.

 Phi Theta Kappa Financial Aid

-Members of Phi Theta Kappa (PTK), the two-year college honor society, are named IDP PTK Scholars at Trinity College and receive a special PTK Scholarship if they meet certain criteria.
-As a PTK Scholar at Trinity, you will receive a need-based financial aid award that will replace the loan portion of your financial aid package with a PTK scholarship, enabling you to graduate without financial aid debt from your time in IDP.
+Members of Phi Theta Kappa (PTK), the two-year college honor society, are named PTK Scholars at Trinity College and receive a special PTK Scholarship if they meet certain criteria.
+As a PTK Scholar at Trinity, you will receive a need-based financial aid award that will replace the loan portion of your financial aid package with a PTK scholarship, enabling you to graduate without financial aid debt from your time at Trinity.

-In order to be eligible to be an IDP PTK Scholar and receive the grant, you must:
+In order to be eligible for a PTK scholarship, you must:

 - Be a member in good standing of the Phi Theta Kappa Honor Society;